Leyden Cheese Sauce for Burritos

 How to make a Cheese Sauce for Burritos

 So many people I know are intimidated by white sauces.
 White sauces get a bad rap.
 They are so easy!
-They can be made with any of the new nut milks to make the sauce vegan (if you don’t add the cheese, obviously!).
-It can also be made milk, cream and any stock.
+They can be made with any of the new nut milk to make the sauce vegan (if you don’t add the cheese, obviously!).
+It can also be made with milk, cream, and any stock.

 - Grate cheese.

-Heat the milk in a separate saucepan over medium high heat, or in the microwave.
-This step saves you time stirring. - Once the butter is melted and is frothy and bubbly, add an equal amount of flour (or cornstarch or GF flour to make it gluten free).
-In other words if you use 2 tablespoons of butter, whisk in 2 tablespoons flour.
+Heat the milk in a separate saucepan over medium-high heat or in the microwave.
+This step saves you time stirring. - Once the butter is melted and is frothy and bubbly, add an equal amount of flour (or cornstarch or GF flour to make it gluten-free).
+In other words, if you use two tablespoons of butter, whisk in 2 tablespoons of flour.

-- Keep whisking for about 4-5 minutes, until the butter and flour are bubbly.
+- Whisk for about 4-5 minutes until the butter and flour are bubbly.

 - Add warm milk.